 - Cui, Yao; Duenyas, Izak; Şahin, Özge.
 "Unbundling of Ancillary Service: How Does Price Discrimination of Main Service Matter?"
 Manufacturing and Service Operations Management.
 20.3 (2018): 455-466

 - Cui, Yao; Orhun, A.; Duenyas, Izak.
-"How Price Dispersion Changes when Upgrades are Introduced: Theory and Empirical Evidence from Airline Industry" (in preparation).
+"How Price Dispersion Changes when Upgrades are Introduced: Theory and Empirical Evidence from Airline Industry" Management Science. (forthcoming).

 - Chen, Li; Cui, Yao; Lee, Hau.
 "Retailing with 3D Printing" (in preparation).